Ferrari N.V. (RACE) Stock Analysis — Price Target, Strong Buy Rating & DCF Valuation (2026)

 Does RACE consistently beat earnings estimates?

-RACE has beaten consensus EPS estimates in 50% of tracked quarterly periods — indicating mixed delivery.
+RACE has beaten consensus EPS estimates in 6% of tracked quarterly periods — indicating inconsistent delivery.
 The most recent reported quarter missed consensus by 1.8%.
-Mixed earnings delivery introduces uncertainty into the Momentum factor score and is reflected in the current rating.
+Below-average earnings consistency is a primary headwind to the rating and a key watch item in the quantitative model.
 Earnings surprise magnitude and direction are incorporated into the Momentum and Quality dimensions of the five-factor scoring model.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: DCF Valuation Framework →

 How does RACE contribute to portfolio risk and diversification?

 RACE carries a beta of 0.59 (low-volatility / defensive relative to the broad equity market).
 A beta above 1.0 means the position amplifies market moves in both directions at a typical portfolio weight.
-Strongest peer co-movement: V (0.28), BRK-B (0.26), TSLA (0.14).
+Strongest peer co-movement: V (0.25), BRK-B (0.24), AMZN (0.15).
 Holding RACE alongside these names in the same portfolio increases concentration risk.
 True portfolio risk is a function of the full covariance structure — a single stock's beta does not reveal its marginal contribution to portfolio tail loss.
 The A.L.
 Capital Advisory Portfolio Health Check quantifies concentration risk (Herfindahl-Hirschman Index), pairwise correlations, and marginal CVaR contribution across all your holdings.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: Ledoit-Wolf Covariance Framework →

 What quantitative methodology does A.L.
 Capital Advisory use to analyse RACE?

 A.L.
 Capital Advisory analyses Ferrari N.V.
 (RACE) using a four-component quantitative framework grounded in CFA Institute standards.
 (1) DCF Valuation: projects free cash flows under bear and bull assumptions, discounts at WACC to produce an intrinsic value range with margin-of-safety calculation.
 (2) Five-Factor Scoring: each equity is scored 1–5 on Value, Quality, Momentum, Volatility, and Size.
 (3) CVaR Tail Risk: 95th-percentile Conditional Value at Risk from historical simulation of daily returns on a one-month horizon.
 (4) Earnings Surprise Analysis: quarterly beat rate and magnitude are incorporated into the Momentum and Quality factor scores.
-The current Buy rating for RACE is the output of applying this complete framework to current data.
-All analysis is conducted personally by Anton Ladnyi, CFA Charterholder (ex-Goldman Sachs Equity Research, ex-J.P.
-Morgan Wealth Management), founder of A.L.
-Capital Advisory, Berlin.
-CFA Charter: https://credentials.cfainstitute.org/5ff4f4bf-f1e6-4ca7-9ab2-aaed50ec2e43 Full methodology: DCF Valuation Framework → · CVaR & Tail-Risk Methodology →
+The current Strong Buy rating for RACE is the output of applying this complete framework to current data.
+Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
+Morgan) · A.L.
+Capital Advisory.
+Full methodology: DCF Valuation Framework → · CVaR & Tail-Risk Methodology →

 Stress-Test This View Live